yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 Speaking of AV1...
 For now we've been using h.264 encoding for our videos, as it is both widely supported and very light on performance requirements.
 Would you prefer if we switched to AV1 from now on?
 It can be a big battery drainer on unsupported hardware, but it would allow for even lower bitrates while keeping a similar level of quality, something datacapped users have complained about in the past.
-Let us known in Reddit, our [forums](https://community.citra-emu.org/c/yuzu-news/15) or our [Discord server](https://discord.gg/u77vRWY) what you would prefer!
+Let us know in Reddit, our [forums](https://community.citra-emu.org/c/yuzu-news/15) or our [Discord server](https://discord.gg/u77vRWY) what you would prefer!

 ## Future projects